JacopoMadaluni/ToguzKorgools/README.md

 * Jacopo Madaluni

 ## APIs
-Gson API has been used for the ability to serialize and deserialize a board state to and from a JSON format.
+* Gson API has been used for the ability to serialize and deserialize a board state to and from a JSON format.
+* Hamcrest has been used to make test classes more readable.
+* Automaton has been used to test the GUI and interact with it in these tests.